-The Deposit must be protected in one of these schemes within strict timescales and the Tenant must be told which scheme their deposit is being held and there are severe penalties if the Deposit has not been protected and the required Prescribed Information given to the Tenant.
+The Deposit must be protected in one of the deposit schemes within 30 days of receipt and the Tenant must be informed which scheme their deposit is being held.
+There are severe penalties if the Deposit has not been protected and the required Prescribed Information given to the Tenant.
 In order to comply with this legislation, Cherwell Property will protect the Deposit with The Dispute Service Limited and provide a Certificate to the Tenant.

 The Deposit equivalent to 5 weeks rent is paid by the Tenant against possible non-payment of rent or damage to property.
 It is therefore imperative that a detailed and accurate Inventory/Property Condition Report is drawn up in order to ensure that when the Tenant vacates it is clear whether the property has been left in the same condition as when the Tenant moved in.
 The Inventory will support the evidence of both the Landlord and the Tenant in the case of a dispute arising.
 Most tenancies come to an end with no disagreements about the return of the deposit however it is vital that any possible disputes are dealt with quickly, efficiently and amicably otherwise the matter would have to be referred to The Dispute Service for arbitration and they would have the final decision in the matter.